Improving Consistency Models with Generator-Augmented Flows: Consistency Models with Generator-Augmented Flows

-\paragraph{Generator-induced trajectories satisfy the boundary conditions of diffusion processes.} Let us note two following important properties of the distribution $p_{\tilde{x}_i}$ of $\tilde{x}_i$: $p_{\tilde{x}_0} = p_{0} \approx p_\star$~and~$ p_{\tilde{x}_N} = p_{\sigma_N} \approx p_z$.
-The first property is achieved thanks to the boundary condition of the consistency model (\textit{c.f.}\ \cref{sec:prelim_diff}), and the second property by construction of the GC $q$ preserving the marginal noise distribution.
+\paragraph{Generator-augmented trajectories satisfy the boundary conditions of diffusion processes.} We note the two following important properties of the distribution of $\tilde{\rvx}_t$:

+The first property is achieved thanks to the boundary condition of the consistency model (\textit{c.f.}\ \cref{sec:prelim_diff}) , and the second property by construction of the diffusion process which ensures that the noise magnitude is significantly larger than $\hat{\rvx}_{t_i}$ for large $t$.
+However, for the timesteps $t \in (0, T)$ the marginal distributions $p({\rvx}_{t})$ and $p(\tilde{\rvx}_{t})$ do not necessarily coincide.